Tag

 Where is Lake Mountain

 Located in the Yarra Ranges, at just 2 hours from Melbourne, Lake Mountain is the closest place to the city where you can get to the snow.
-Its perfect for a weekend away this winter!
+It’s perfect for a weekend away this winter!

 Getting to Lake Mountain

 You can get there on the Maroondah Highway and via Healesville and Marysville, through the lush green forest of the Black Spur.
-The best way to get there is by self driving, no shuttle is available this year to reach the mountain from Marysville.
+The best way to get there is by self-driving, no shuttle is available this year to reach the mountain from Marysville.

 black Spur